mattermost/mattermost-plugin-ai/README.md

 ## Background

-**🚀 Check out [our AI developer website](https://mattermost.github.io/mattermost-ai-site/) and join the ["AI Exchange" channel](https://community.mattermost.com/core/channels/ai-exchange) where Mattermost's open source community is sharing AI news and innovation in real time!**
+**🚀 Check out [our AI developer website](https://mattermost.github.io/mattermost-ai-site/), join the ["AI Exchange" channel](https://community.mattermost.com/core/channels/ai-exchange), and explore the [peer-to-peer forums](https://forum.mattermost.com/c/ai-frameworks/40) where Mattermost's open source community is sharing AI news and innovation in real time!**

 The LLM extensions plugin adds functionality to use and develop LLMs (like from OpenAI or Hugging Face) within Mattermost.